drego85/DDoS-PHP-Script/README.md

 - You can use the **packet** parameter (how much packets send to the target)
    - If both are used, only ***time*** will be checked
    - If none is used the script will exit with *"Missing Parameters"* Error.

+## To-Do List
+- Prevent XSS with htmlspecialchars()
+- Man/Help for CLI users
+- Wiki/FAQ Section
+- Introduce the version number, start from 0.1
+- Other fix...

 ## Disclaimer